ExampleWasTaken/vite-react-ts-eslint-tailwind-prettier/README.md

 npm run dev
 ```

-## ESLint
+## Getting Started
+Once installed, there is only one file that contains all placeholder code called [App.tsx](./src/App.tsx).

+All logos are in the [public](./public/) folder.
+For your convenience, there is already a `.gitkeep` file so you can simply delete all logos without losing the public folder.

+Tailwinds reference style sheet is also located in the src folder: [tailwind.css](./src/tailwind.css).
+Here you can modify tailwind, your theme, etc.

-This project uses the `recommended-type-checked` config plus some additional rules.
-To configure the project to your needs, edit the [.eslintrc.cjs](./.eslintrc.cjs) file.
+This project uses typescript-eslint's `recommended-type-checked` config plus some additional rules.
+To configure the project, edit the [eslint.config.js](./eslint.config.js) file.